NextechGS/NextechJS/README.md

 ### :green_book: License

 [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).
-CesiumJS is free for both commercial and non-commercial use.
+NextechJS is free for both commercial and non-commercial use.

-### :earth_americas: Where Does the 3D Content Come From?
+### :earth_americas: Where Does the 5D/4D/3D Content Come From?

-CesiumJS can stream 3D content such as terrain, imagery, and 3D Tiles from the commercial [Cesium ion](https://cesium.com/blog/2018/03/01/hello-cesium-ion/) platform and other content sources.
-You are free to use any combination of content sources with CesiumJS that you please.
+NextechJS can stream 5D/4D/3D content such as terrain, imagery, and 3D Tiles from the commercial Nextech Ion or [Cesium ion](https://cesium.com/blog/2018/03/01/hello-cesium-ion/) platform and other content sources.
+You are free to use any combination of content sources with NextechJS that you please.
-Using Cesium ion helps support CesiumJS development. :heart:
+Using Nextech Ion helps support NextechJS development. :heart:

 ### :clap: Featured Demos